- BASF begins commercial production of biomass balance polyether polyols in Geismar, Louisiana.

 - The polyols are ISCC PLUS certified, ensuring traceability of sustainable biomass inputs.

-- The polyols maintain identical quality and performance as conventional counterparts.
+- BMB polyether polyols maintain the same quality and performance as conventional ones.

 Introduction